Task-Distributionally Robust Data-Free Meta-Learning: Methodology

 where $\textsc{DFML}(\mathcal{M}_{\rm select})$ return the meta-learner trained with selected models via \cref{eq:ltask}.

-\textbf{Optimization via RL.}\ The model selection operation (i.e.,\ $\mathcal{M}_{\rm select} \leftarrow \mathcal{M}_{\rm pool}$) is non-differentiable, making the optimization \cref{eq:defendingobjective} intractable.
-Therefore, we adopt the REINFORCE policy gradient method \citep{williams1992simple} to reformulate \cref{eq:defendingobjective} to a differentiable form \cref{eq:policyGradient}.
+\textbf{Optimization via RL.}\ The model selection operation (i.e.,\ $\mathcal{M}_{\rm select} \leftarrow \mathcal{M}_{\rm pool}$) is non-differentiable, making \cref{eq:defendingobjective} intractable.
+Therefore, we adopt the REINFORCE policy gradient method \cite{williams1992simple} to reformulate \cref{eq:defendingobjective} to a differentiable form \cref{eq:policyGradient}.
 Specifically, at meta-iteration $k$, we regard the average accuracy on $N_v$ validation tasks as rewards $\sum_{v=1}^{N_v}R_v^{(k)}$.
-Intuitively, if the action $\mathcal{M}_{\rm select}^{(k)}\leftarrow \mathcal{M}_{\rm pool}$ leads to an increasing reward, we will optimize the policy to increase the probability of taking this action $\pi(\mathcal{M}_{\rm select}^{(k)}|\mathcal{M}_{\rm pool})$, and vice versa.
+We empirically use two tasks for fast reward computation, which is significantly fewer than the number of tasks typically required for meta-training.
+Intuitively, if the action $\mathcal{M}_{\rm select}^{(k)}\leftarrow \mathcal{M}_{\rm pool}$ leads to an increasing reward, we will optimize the selection policy to increase the probability of taking this action $\pi(\mathcal{M}_{\rm select}^{(k)}|\mathcal{M}_{\rm pool})$, and vice versa.
 To reduce the gradient variance and stabilize the optimization process, we introduce the baseline function $b$ as the moving average of all past rewards:

-This RL-based optimization approach ensures dynamic identification and selection of reliable models.
-We provide an overall framework in \cref{alg:alg_temel}.